ADHD Therapy Activities

 The benefits of activities for managing ADHD

 Moreover, the social component of these activities contributes significantly to cultivating practical social skills.
-Interacting with peers in a controlled environment allows individuals with ADHD to refine their communication and collaboration skills, fostering positive social interactions.
+Interacting with peers in a controlled environment allows individuals with ADHD to refine their own communication skills, and collaboration skills, fostering positive social interactions.
 Additionally, the structured routines inherent in many of these activities contribute to improving time management and concentration skills—an essential aspect of successfully navigating daily responsibilities.

 How can parents help?